HarveyBates/decant/README.md

 # Decant

 CAN-to-USB analyser.
 Designed to plug into existing CAN infrastructure for analysis.
 Focused on CANopen.
-UI is a work in progress,
+UI is a work in progress.

 ## Hardware